michaelgainford/michaelgainford.github.io/README.md

   - **Euro 2024**: A project that I worked on for the Euro 2024 tournament.
   - **Everton**: A project dedicated to Everton Football Club.
   - **Fornite**: A project dedicated to the popular game Fortnite.
+  - **Geography**: UNDER CONSTRUCTION 🏗️
   - **Jokes**: A project that displays random jokes.
-  - **Mag Premier League**: A project that displays information about the Mag Premier League.
-An online eFootball league.
   - **Movies Database**: A project that displays information about movies either watched or to watch.
   - **Premier League**: A project that I worked on for the Premier League detailining season-by-season data.
   - **Quotes**: A project that displays random quotes.
   - **Space**: A project that displays information about space.
+  - **The Mag Premier League**: A project that displays information about the Mag Premier League.
+An online eFootball league.

 ---